Fah11ad/Football-project/README.md

 ### User Stories

-As a user, you have to type of information to get, First one Standings tables of the top five euro leagues.
-Second thing is Today's matches details.
+As a user, you have two type of information to get the following:
+First: Standings tables of the top five euro leagues.
+Second: Today's matches details.

 ---